Predi by Virtuals (PREDI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Predi by Virtuals Historical Price

-According to the latest data gathered on Predi by Virtuals live price page, the current price of Predi by Virtuals is 0.016809USD.
+According to the latest data gathered on Predi by Virtuals live price page, the current price of Predi by Virtuals is 0.014050USD.
 The circulating supply of Predi by Virtuals(PREDI) is

 In the past 24 hours, Predi by Virtuals has shown a price movement of